 - Dr Ronni Greenwood (University of Limerick)

-Mhairi can be consulted on topics relating to social groups, society and health and well-being; social prescribing; nature and ecotherapy, place-related identity; transitions to parenthood and the impact on mental health; lived experiences of poverty; and the relationships between time, history, and national identity.
+Mhairi can be consulted on topics relating to social groups, loneliness and marginalisation, society, health and well-being; social prescribing; volunteering, nature and ecotherapy, place-related identity; transitions to parenthood and the impact on mental health; lived experiences of poverty; and the relationships between time, history, and national identity.

 - Health and Wellbeing